 If you’ve gotten this far, you should already have a good understanding of how the Feynman Technique works.
 In this final section, I will cover how to take the Feynman Technique to new heights by combining it with other evidence-based study methods.
 After all, the most successful learners always use a combination of multiple study techniques rather than relying on just a single strategy.

-To maximize the effectiveness of the Feynman Technique, consider using:
+To maximize the effectiveness of the Feynman Technique, consider using the following:

 - Spaced repetition to optimize your learning schedule.
 Spaced repetition algorithms provide well-optimized study schedules, and they are based on continuous scientific research.
 While many of these algorithms are meant for flashcard-based studying, the central idea of spacing your study sessions still applies to the Feynman Technique just the same.

-- Pomodoro to manage your time better, improve concentration, and optimize your study sessions.
+- The Pomodoro method to manage your time better, improve concentration, and optimize your study sessions.
 The Pomodoro method (and its variant the Flowtime method) also allows you to keep track of time spent on each task, and it’s one of my favorite methods to reduce distractions and achieve a state of deep focus.

-- Active recall to practice test yourself before an exam.
-Active recall is one of the most powerful study methods in the world, and you’ll benefit massively by adding it into your learning toolset.
-It requires you to test yourself continuously and when it comes to improving exam results, there really is no better technique than active recall.
+- Active recall to test yourself before an exam.
+Active recall is one of the most powerful study methods in the world, and you’ll benefit massively by adding it to your learning toolset.
+It requires you to test yourself continuously, and when it comes to improving exam results, there really is no better technique than active recall.

 By using a combination of the Feynman Technique and other study methods, you can achieve the most remarkable results.
 Without a doubt, Richard Feynman was a genius, and his technique continues to be one of the most powerful study methods in existence.
-But, that doesn’t mean that it has to be the only weapon in your learning arsenal.
+But that doesn’t mean it has to be the only weapon in your learning arsenal.
 Your strength as a learner lies in your ability to adapt and diversify, so keep experimenting!